 Schools and Colleges - Demo Kit

 We have a superconducting levitation demonstration kit available for loan to schools and colleges.
 We loan this on a first come first served basis for up to a week at a time.
 This contains everything that you need (apart from liquid nitrogen ! ) for a demo that is not normally found in a school science lab.
 We regret we can only loan this kit to suitably qualified science teachers within schools and colleges since the demonstrator must be competent to risk assess the demonstration.
 An instruction leaflet and an exemplar Risk Assessment and COSHH assessment are included in the kit.
-If you are interested please contact us on the email address below to reserve a slot.
+If you are interested please email us to reserve a slot.

 Additionally we try to supply bare samples to schools on request for those teachers who are happy to assemble their own demonstration.
 Please enquire as to availability and cost at the e-mail address given below.

 Where can I get liquid Nitrogen?

 If your school does not have access to LN2 good potential sources (and of advice on safe handling) could be your local hospital or university science department.
 Liquid nitrogen is also used by metal working companies, in the production of float glass and as a source of nitrogen gas where large quantities are required.
 Liquid Nitrogen can be sourced from gas suppliers such as BOC or Air Products, who also supply safety training and advice, although this is probably not economic for the quantities required for a single demonstration.